Vancouver Coastal Health - Vancouver

 Banfield Pavilion - Garden Maintenance Program Volunteer

-• Banfield Pavilion is a residential care facility home to residents who require 24-hour complex care
+Banfield Pavilion is a residential care facility home to residents who require 24-hour complex care.
+Volunteers provide crucial help to maintain Banfield's gardens under the direction of the horticultural therapist.

 Diamond Health Care Centre - Info Desk Wayfinding Program Volunteer